mathjax/MathJax-docs/upgrading/whats-new-4.0/input.rst

 A new non-standard macro ``\U`` is now available for inserting a Unicode character into the TeX input string to be processed as though it had been in the input stream originally.
-It takes on argument, which is the Unicode code point in hexadeciaml notation.
+It takes on argument, which is the Unicode code point in hexadecimal notation.
 For example, ``\U{229E}`` would produce the character U+229E, a plus sign in a square.
 Note in particular that these macros can be used in the second argument to ``\mmlToken``, as in ``\mmlToken{mi}{\U{213C}}``.